pariahstation/Pariah-Station/modular_pariah/modules/indicators/readme.md

 ### Description:

-The compilation of all player indicators (CI, SSD, Typing) SSD Indicator - Automatically shows when a player has disconnected Typing Indicator - Shows when a player is typing
+The compilation of all player indicators (SSD, Typing) SSD Indicator - Automatically shows when a player has disconnected Typing Indicator - Shows when a player is typing